The citext module provides a

 The SELECT statement will return one tuple, even though the nick column was set to larry and the query was for Larry.

 In order to emulate a case-insensitive collation as closely as possible, there are citext-specific versions of a number of the comparison operators and functions.
 So, for example, the regular expression operators ~ and ~* exhibit the same behavior when applied to citext: they both compare case-insensitively.
 The same is true for !~ and !~*, as well as for the LIKE operators ~~ and ~~*, and !~~ and !~~*.
 If you'd like to match case-sensitively, you can always cast to text before comparing.

 Similarly, all of the following functions perform matching case-insensitively if their arguments are citext:

 For the regexp functions, if you want to match case-sensitively, you can specify the "c" flag to force a case-sensitive match.
 Otherwise, you must cast to text before using one of these functions if you want case-sensitive behavior.

-citext's case-folding behavior depends on the LC_CTYPE setting of your database.
-How it compares values is therefore determined when the database is created.
+citext's behavior depends on the LC_CTYPE setting of your database.
+How it compares values is therefore determined when initdb is run to create the cluster.
 It is not truly case-insensitive in the terms defined by the Unicode standard.
 Effectively, what this means is that, as long as you're happy with your collation, you should be happy with citext's comparisons.
 But if you have data in different languages stored in your database, users of one language may find their query results are not as expected if the collation is for another language.

 citext is not as efficient as